Prioritizing Relaxation as a Perfectionist

 Practice self-compassion

-Another powerful tool is self-compassion.
-Perfectionists tend to be their own harshest critics, and this internal pressure makes it difficult to justify relaxation.
 Learning to treat yourself with the same kindness and understanding you’d offer a friend is crucial.
-Self-compassion isn’t about lowering standards; it’s about acknowledging your humanity and accepting that rest, imperfection, and limits are all normal.
-When you give yourself grace, it becomes easier to embrace rest as a valid and necessary part of life.
+Self-compassion isn’t about lowering standards or abandoning ambition.
+It’s about acknowledging your humanity and accepting that limits, mistakes, and the need for rest are universal experiences.
+When you allow yourself grace, it becomes easier to view relaxation as responsible rather than irresponsible.

 Next